 Geofencing is an excellent strategy for reaching people interested in your products or services.
 This process creates the opportunity for you to write compelling ad copy that drives more leads to your business.
 Now that you know how to implement geofencing, you can begin using geofencing to increase your return on investment.

-At WebFX, our team of over 200 experts will help you create results-driven ad campaigns that generate more leads for your company.
+At WebFX, our team of over 450 experts will help you create results-driven ad campaigns that generate more leads for your company.
 With over a decade of experience, we know how to develop geofences that bring more customers to your location.
+To see how we can help you get started with geofencing, contact us online or call us today at 888-601-5359 to speak with a strategist!